WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Create a new folder for your theme in `/wp-content/themes/`.
 In this example, the folder name is `fse-tutorial`.

-Inside the theme folder, create the `block-templates` and `block-template-parts` folders.
+Inside the theme folder, create the `templates` and `parts` folders.

 Create a `style.css` file.
 The file header in the `style.css` file has [the same items you would use in a classic theme](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/#explanations).